togashidm/Machine-Learning-ExerciseTracking/README.md

         Detection Prevalence   0.2845   0.1935   0.1744   0.1639   0.1838
         Balanced Accuracy      0.9988   0.9965   0.9857   0.9921   0.9980
 ```
 In this trial, the number of predictors selected in the final model was again decreased to **12 predictors**.
 This makes the model less complex.
-However, the OOB error rate (1.07%) and the test accuracy (0.9915) are slightly poor than the original model.
+However, the OOB error rate (1.07%) and the test accuracy (0.9915) are slightly poorer than the original model.
 Also, the calculation time increased by half hour (ca. 5.5 h).

 2. Cross-Validation type:

 I also worked with 10-fold cross-validation (k=10).
-This resampling in general was much more faster than bootstrap, that is, roughly ten-folds fast.
-As we can see the results showed below, the accuracy is very similar to the "rf" but the OOB error is smaller that the original model.
-The following calculation uses the data with importance variable cutoff of 10%.
+This resampling in general was much faster than bootstrap, that is, roughly ten-fold faster.
+As we can see in the results shown below, the accuracy is very similar to the "rf" but the OOB error is smaller that the original model.
+The following calculation uses the data with an importance variable cutoff of 10%.
 ```R
     set.seed(1825)
     fitControl <- trainControl( method = "cv", number = 10)